 Whether you start from scratch or with a multi-TB database, your Timescale service will grow with you.
 You won’t have to worry about last-minute storage resizing, and your database storage bill won’t suddenly spike due to plan upgrades.
 You can fit up to 16 TB of data post-compression in our regular storage (this is a lot of compressed data!), and if you’re looking for a cheaper way to scale…

-Tier data (and save even more money)
+Use our Tiered Storage solution (and save even more money)

 Take advantage of continuous aggregates